STUDENTS WITH DISABILITY

 Students with disability represent a significant number of enrolments in the Independent sector.
 It is important parents can choose the educational environment that provides the best option for their child.

-There are more than a hundred thousand students with disability enrolled in Independent schools, representing more than a fifth of the Independent school student enrolments.
+There are more than a hundred and fifty thousand students with disability enrolled in Independent schools, representing more than a fifth of the Independent school student enrolments.
 This is consistent with the importance of being inclusive, equitable and providing access to quality education for all students.
-Over six per cent of students with disability in Independent schools attend a special school that can support their needs.
+Over ten per cent of students with disability in Independent schools attend a special school that can support their needs.

 The number of students with disability in the Independent school sector has grown substantially over the past decade— ten times the rate of overall enrolment growth, although the growth rate varies from year to year.